H-Park/supervised-sc2/README.md

 This project aims to reproduce Deepmind's initial results of their supervised agent by similarly training a Convolutional Neural Network (CNN) in a supervised fashion from players Diamond 1 and better.

+## Requirements
+1. Install SDL
+   - Ubuntu: `apt install SDL`
+   - Mac: `brew install SDL`
+   - Arch Linux: [SDL2](https://www.archlinux.org/packages/extra/x86_64/sdl2/)  is on the AUR. `yay -S SDL2`

+2. Install the rest of the requirements requirements `pip install -r requirements.txt`

 ## Steps
-1. Download requirements `pip install -r requirements.txt`

 2. Download Starcraft II
    - Linux: Downlaod and unzip StarCraft II Linux Package [4.10.0](https://github.com/Blizzard/s2client-proto#downloads) into `~/StarCraftII`
    - Windows: Downlaod StarCraft II as you regularly would